ersan-kucukoglu/Data_Engineering_1/Term1/README.md

 ## DATAMARTS/VIEWS
 I created views as data marts which are the subset of the data warehouse prepared for BI operations to find answers to the analytical questions.
+Click the arrows below to see queries of data marts.

 <details>
 <summary>What is the movie genre ranking list?</summary>